devactivity-demo/achievement-badges/README.md

 # devActivity Achievement Badges

+### You're welcome to share your ideas by opening an issue! 🎮 🏅

 ## **ONBOARDING CHALLENGES (ONE-TIME)**

 | Badge | Title | Conditions to Earn | XP Reward |